Planning a Trip

 We have Sprint, which offers international coverage that works for occasional or emergency needs and covers lots of countries.
 Usually, we just use that.
 (While I’ve found regular Sprint support hit or miss, their international support has been excellent.)

 In Australia and New Zealand we purchased local SIMs and a local plan for one phone, since we were in each country for 3-4 weeks.
 It was easy and cost-effective.
 The hardest part was getting the phone unlocked in the first place!
-We’re saving our last generation cell phone to use as travel phone.

 In some countries we’ve been to — Costa Rica, Belize, the British Virgin Islands — you can use US dollars.
 Change may be in the local currency.